The Amazing Spider-Man 2 (2014 video game): Future

 The Amazing Spider-Man 2 is the last Spider-Man video game (and by extension, the final Marvel game) to be published by Activision, who lost the game publishing rights to multiple Marvel characters shortly before the game's release.
 By November 2015, Beenox had lost its license to develop console Spider-Man games, being restructured as a support studio within Activision for their Skylanders and Call of Duty franchises.
 The digital version of The Amazing Spider-Man 2 was delisted alongside the first game on January 4, 2017 across Steam, Xbox, PlayStation and Nintendo platforms.

-It is also the last major Spider-Man video game to be released for Xbox and Nintendo consoles, as the license for Spider-Man games was passed to Insomniac Games, who went on to develop the Marvel's Spider-Man series published by Sony Interactive Entertainment exclusively for PlayStation and PC platforms, beginning with the 2018 game Marvel's Spider-Man.
+It is also the last major Spider-Man video game to date, to be released for Xbox and Nintendo consoles, as Marvel Games would sign with publisher Sony Interactive Entertainment for a multi-game deal around AAA titles featuring Marvel characters, giving developer Insomniac Games the Spider-Man game license in turn.
+The studio went on to develop the Marvel's Spider-Man series as a first-party franchise published by SIE exclusively for PlayStation and PC platforms, beginning with the 2018 game Marvel's Spider-Man.